-- Third party witness at the signing, - Photo identification of the applicant in the file, and - A proper notarized notation on all documents the applicant signs that address special circumstances.
+Third party witness at the signing,

+- Photo identification of the applicant in the file, and - A proper notarized notation on all documents the applicant signs that address special circumstances.

 Accommodations will be made when it is determined that an applicant is out-of-state and unable to attend their signing event appointment, or homebound due to disability or illness.
+Such accommodations may be made in the event of an emergency or unforeseen circumstance.